Taylor Swift kicks off MTV's VMAs with win for best pop video

 By Lisa Richwine

-Sept 12 (Reuters) - Taylor Swift won the award for best pop music video on Tuesday at MTV's Video Music Awards, one of several trophies she was competing for as the most-nominated artist at the star-studded ceremony.
+Sept 12 (Reuters) - Taylor Swift won best pop music video and song of the year on Tuesday at MTV's Video Music Awards, two of several trophies she was competing for as the most-nominated artist at the star-studded ceremony.

-Swift, on a break from her record-breaking Eras Tour, went into the awards show with a leading 11 nominations.
-The 33-year-old was competing for artist of the year in a category filled for the first time with all female musicians from Beyonce to Karol G and Doja Cat.
+Swift, on a break from her record-setting Eras Tour, went into the night with a leading 11 nominations.
+The 33-year-old was competing for artist of the year in a category filled for the first time with all female musicians, from Beyonce to Karol G and Doja Cat.

-The video for Swift's "Anti-Hero," a tale of insecurities with a chorus of "It's me, hi, I'm the problem, it's me," landed the award for best pop video.
-The singer appeared thrilled to be handed the VMA Moon Person statuette by members of 1990s boy band NSYNC.
+"Anti-Hero," Swift's tale of insecurities with a chorus of "It's me, hi, I'm the problem, it's me," landed two of the show's first awards.
+The singer appeared thrilled to be handed one of her Moon Person statuettes by members of 1990s boy band NSYNC, the group that won best pop video 20 years ago.

-"I had your dolls!" she said to band members including Lance Bass and Justin Timberlake.
+"I had your dolls!"
+Swift said to band members including Lance Bass and Justin Timberlake.
 "You are pop personified.
 So to receive this from your golden pop hands, it's too much."

-"Anti-Hero" also was in the running for video of the year, a trophy she took home in 2022.
-This time, she faces competition from Miley Cyrus's survival anthem "Flowers," among others.
+"Anti-Hero" also was in the running for video of the year, a trophy Swift took home in 2022.
+This time, she faced competition from Miley Cyrus's survival anthem "Flowers," among others.

-The VMA winners are voted on by fans, and the ceremony has become known for unexpected events such as the 2009 episode when Kanye West interrupted Swift's acceptance speech.
+Stray Kids, a band put together through a reality show, won the best K-pop award at the fan-voted honors.
+SZA scored best R&B video for "Shirt."

-Tuesday night's scheduled performers included Cardi B and Megan Thee Stallion, Fall Out Boy and Demi Lovato.
-Rapper Sean "Diddy" Combs and Colombian pop singer Shakira were set to receive lifetime achievement awards.
+Performers at the ceremony, held at the Prudential Center in Newark, New Jersey, included Demi Lovato, Lil Wayne, Olivia Rodrigo and host Nicki Minaj.

 (Reporting by Lisa Richwine Editing by Shri Navaratnam)